Epstein Health Law and Policy

 - Naomi Cahn, Harold H. Greene Professor of Law, George Washington University Law School & Reverend Amy Ziettlow, Affiliate Scholar, Institute for American Values, Writer for The Huffington Post, on “Personal Religious Identity at the End of Life.”

 The University of Illinois Law Review published papers from the symposium.
-In addition, a new edited collection, The Contested Place of Religion In Family Law (Robin Fretwell Wilson, ed.) under final consideration by Cambridge University Press, explores the limits of religious claims in the healthcare and family setting.
+In addition, a new edited collection, The Contested Place of Religion In Family Law (Robin Fretwell Wilson, ed.) under contract with Cambridge University Press, explores the limits of religious claims in the healthcare and family setting.